-While the importance of workload management (WLM) has grown in recent years, not everyone thinks the data warehouse vendors' WLM
+While the importance of workload management (WLM) has grown in recent years, not everyone thinks the data warehouse vendors' WLM capabilities have kept pace.

 "Workload management is kind of a mixed topic," said Silvio Schurig, a consultant at Switzerland-based Datelligence GmbH, in an email interview.
 "I don't think tools are doing a very good job."

 Schurig, who has worked on numerous data warehouse implementations, said the WLM tools he has worked with have proved somewhat inflexible.
 He would like to see data warehouse vendors make their WLM tools easier to manipulate and require less coding.

 "There is no single tool to manage and handle workloads in a scalable way that can be -- at least to some degree -- parameterized without massive programming/scripting effort," Schurig said.
 "At least, not that I'm aware."

 Vendors like Netezza beg to differ, however.
 Netezza's data warehouse appliance includes WLM capabilities that DBAs can interact with via an intuitive graphical user interface, according to Phil Francisco, vice president of marketing at the Marlborough, Mass.-based vendor.
 DBAs can set business rules and define user groups in as little as 10 minutes, he said.

 But some of the smaller, newer data warehouse vendors do indeed lack the sophisticated WLM capabilities of their larger, more established competitors, according to Merv Adrian, a data warehouse analyst and consultant with IT Market Strategy.
 Instead, they rely on raw speed to win customers.

 "Emerging analytic DBMS vendors typically prove themselves in proof of concept trials that are focused on running one or two jobs and comparing those to the incumbents doing the same thing," Adrian said.
 "And they often win handily -- but that's not about workload management."